Article by:

 Chris Procter

-This article explores the policy’s implications, potential impact on family finances, and practical strategies for financial preparation, helping parents navigate these possible changes.
+This article explores the policy’s implications, potential impact on family finances, and practical strategies for financial preparation, helping parents navigate these changes.

-The proposal
+The policy

 Financial implications for parents